Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Subspace evolution in terms of tensors

 We call this operation between $m$ vectors, \textit{$m$-outer product}.

 In the special case of all the vectors $v_i=v \in \R^d$, $i=1,...,m$ equal, we denote

 and we observe that the tensor $v^{\otimes m}$ is symmetric by definition. \end{definition} \begin{prop}[\cite{CGLM}, Lemma 4.2] Let $D \in F^{(m)}_d$.
-Then, there exist an integer $s\in [1,\Gamma_m]$, numbers $\lambda_1,...,\lambda_s \in \R$, and vectors $v_1,...,v_s \in \R^d$ such that
+Then, there exist an integer $s\in \bea{\langle \Gamma_m \rangle}$, numbers $\lambda_1,...,\lambda_s \in \R$, and vectors $v_1,...,v_s \in \R^d$ such that

 The minimum $s$ such that \eqref{decompD} holds is called \textit{the symmetric rank of $D$}. \end{prop} \begin{remark} In \cite{CGLM} the result is stated for complex tensors.
 In that case it is possible to choose all the coefficients $\lambda_i$ in \eqref{decompD} equal to one, due to the fact that $\C$ is a closed field.
-We remark that the same decomposition carries over to the real case, i.e. with real coefficients $\lambda_i$ and real vectors $v_i$, by using the same proof \cite{CGLMpc}. \end{remark} It is easy to see that this rank-1 decomposition persists under a (constant) multilinear matrix multiplication: \begin{lemma} Let $D \in F^{(m)}_d$ with decomposition \eqref{decompD}, and let $B \in \R^{d \times d}$.
-Then it holds
+We remark that the same decomposition carries over to the real case, i.e. with real coefficients $\lambda_i$ and real vectors $v_i$, by using the same proof \cite{CGLMpc}. \end{remark} It is easy to see that this rank-1 decomposition persists under a (constant) multilinear matrix multiplication: \begin{lemma} \bea{Let $B \in \R^{d \times d}$.
+For any $D \in F^{(m)}_d$ decomposed as in formula \eqref{decompD}, the following decomposition holds:}

 \end{lemma}

 For rank-1 tensors, their inner product simplifies as follows: \begin{lemma} Given $v_k=(v^{(k)}_i) \in \R^d$, $k=1,...,2m$, then